BraveParrot-8/Temperature_Humidity_Sensor_IOT/README.md

 ### Step-by-step
 1.Install Python if you don't already have it installed on your computer.
 You can download the latest version of Python from the official Python website (https://www.python.org) and follow the installation instructions provided.

 2.Download and install Node.js.
-Visit the official Node.js website (https://nodejs.org) and download the current version (not LTS) of Node.js that is compatible with your operating system.
+Visit the official Node.js website (https://nodejs.org) and download the current version of Node.js that is compatible with your operating system.
 Follow the installation instructions to complete the setup.

 3.Download and install the Visual Studio Code IDE (VSCode) from the official website (https://code.visualstudio.com).
 Choose the appropriate version for your operating system and follow the installation instructions.